-- 6. The factor that must exist before it can be said that, on the balance of probabilities, alcohol dependence or alcohol abuse or death from alcohol dependence or alcohol abuse is connected with the circumstances of a person's relevant service is: - (a) having a clinically significant psychiatric condition at the time of the clinical onset of alcohol dependence or alcohol abuse; or - (b) experiencing a category 1A stressor within the two years before the clinical onset of alcohol dependence or alcohol abuse; or
+- 6. The factor that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting alcohol dependence or alcohol abuse or death from alcohol dependence or alcohol abuse with the circumstances of a person's relevant service is: - (a) having a clinically significant psychiatric condition at the time of the clinical onset of alcohol dependence or alcohol abuse; or - (b) experiencing a category 1A stressor within the five years before the clinical onset of alcohol dependence or alcohol abuse; or

-- (c) experiencing a category 1B stressor within the two years before the clinical onset of alcohol dependence or alcohol abuse; or - (d) experiencing the death of a significant other within the one year before the clinical onset of alcohol dependence or alcohol abuse; or - (e) having a clinically significant psychiatric condition at the time of the clinical worsening of alcohol dependence or alcohol abuse; or - (f) experiencing a category 1A stressor within the two years before the clinical worsening of alcohol dependence or alcohol abuse; or - (g) experiencing a category 1B stressor within the two years before the clinical worsening of alcohol dependence or alcohol abuse; or - (h) experiencing the death of a significant other within the one year before the clinical worsening of alcohol dependence or alcohol abuse; or - (i) inability to obtain appropriate clinical management for alcohol dependence or alcohol abuse.
+- (c) experiencing a category 1B stressor within the five years before the clinical onset of alcohol dependence or alcohol abuse; or - (d) experiencing the death of a significant other within the two years before the clinical onset of alcohol dependence or alcohol abuse; or - (e) having a clinically significant psychiatric condition at the time of the clinical worsening of alcohol dependence or alcohol abuse; or - (f) experiencing a category 1A stressor within the five years before the clinical worsening of alcohol dependence or alcohol abuse; or - (g) experiencing a category 1B stressor within the five years before the clinical worsening of alcohol dependence or alcohol abuse; or - (h) experiencing the death of a significant other within the two years before the clinical worsening of alcohol dependence or alcohol abuse; or - (i) inability to obtain appropriate clinical management for alcohol dependence or alcohol abuse.